grew-nlp/grew_doc/content/doc/commands.md

 # Effective commands

-There are situations where the actions commands may not be difficult to define.
+There are situations where the actions commands may be difficult to define.
 Consider the rule `r` below and and a graph with two nodes `A` and `B` linked by two edges `X` and `Y` both going from `A` to `B`.
-The rule `R` can be applied to the graph but the command `add_edge` can not be applied (the edge labelled `Y` already exists).
+The rule `r` can be applied to the graph but the command `add_edge` can not be applied (the edge labelled `Y` already exists).

 ```grew
 rule r {